OT Bridge Program: Take the Next Step in Your Occupational Therapy Career

 two women in scrubs talking

-The online coursework portion of the curriculum is our program’s primary learning method, supplemented with minimal in-person requirements.
+The online coursework portion of the curriculum is our program’s primary learning method, supplemented with a total of three in-person requirements.
 This adaptable learning model ensures students have the flexibility to integrate these elements into their schedule and acquire well-rounded skills for a successful career.

 In-Person Labs